westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 West Virginia penalties against DUI are stiff relative to other states.
 A first-time DUI conviction bears the following consequences:

-• BAC values of 0.15% and above: a jail time of up to 6 months; fine payments of up to $1000, and a license revocation of up to a year.
+• BAC values of 0.15% and above: possible jail time of up to 6 months; fine payments of up to $1000, and a license revocation of up to a year.
 If it has a felony component, penalties expand to meet the directives of the law regarding the felony.

 How Likely is Jail Time After a First DUI in West Virginia?